solarkennedy/puppet-transmission/README.md

 ## Usage ##

 This will create a basic `transmission-daemon` with enable RPC interfaces.
-User is `torrentt` and password is empty.
+User is `torrent` and password is empty.
 It will allow everyone host from the 10.1.1.0 network.

       class {'transmission::daemon':